-The Workday Performance Management system helps elevate overall performance in service of USC’s mission and goals, as managers evaluate employees based on specific competencies:
+The Workday Performance Management system helps elevate overall performance in service of USC’s mission and goals, through the use of two performance management models.
+In one model, managers evaluate employees on specific competencies:

 - Keck USC competency performance statements – staff